forseti-security/helm-charts/charts/forseti-security/README.md

 ## Prerequisites

 1. Kubernetes Cluster 1.12+ with the [workload-identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) addon enabled.
 2. A Forseti environment.
-This can be created via the Forseti Security [install scripts](https://forsetisecurity.org/docs/latest/setup/install.html) OR the Forseti [Terraform module](https://registry.terraform.io/modules/terraform-google-modules/forseti/google/2.0.0).
-Specifically: <ol type="a"><li>A CloudSQL Instance</li><li>A forseti-server IAM service account</li><li>A forseti-client IAM service account (for the orchestrator)</li><li>A local copy of a service account key for the forseti-server and forseti-client IAM service accounts</li></ol>
+This can be created via the Forseti Security [Terraform module](https://forsetisecurity.org/docs/latest/setup/install.html).
-3. An GCP project IAM policy binding tying the Kubernetes Service account for the server (created by this chart) to the GCP IAM Forseti server service account.
-This is binding is created via the Terraform module or can be created (manually)[https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_workload_identity_on_a_new_cluster]
+3. A GCP project IAM policy binding tying the Kubernetes Service account for the server (created by this chart) to the GCP IAM Forseti server service account.
+This is binding is created via the Terraform module or can be created [manually](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_workload_identity_on_a_new_cluster)
-4. An GCP project IAM policy binding tying the Kubernetes Service account for the orhesctrator (created by this chart) to the GCP IAM Forseti client service account.
-This is binding is created via the Terraform module or can be created (manually)[https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_workload_identity_on_a_new_cluster]
+4. A GCP project IAM policy binding tying the Kubernetes Service account for the orhesctrator (created by this chart) to the GCP IAM Forseti client service account.
+This is binding is created via the Terraform module or can be created [manually](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_workload_identity_on_a_new_cluster)

 ## Production Configuration
 Whether or not to deploy the forseti-security helm chart in a production configuration is controlled by the **production** value.
 By default, this is set to **false**.
 A production configuration presumes the existence of [Forseti infrastructure](https://forsetisecurity.org/docs/latest/concepts/architecture.html).
 The required components are deployed via the Forseti Terrafom Module.